ROSbot 3 / 3 PRO - quick start

 .

-Accessing ROS 2 interface
+ROS 2 Interface

 The ROS 2 driver is already launched on the system.
 You can find the available ROS 2 topics with: